 Pitt Printing software is available for 32-bit and 64-bit versions of Windows 7, 8, and 10 as well as Mac OS X 10.9 and higher.
 To use the service, install the required Pitt Printing software from the Software Download Service at My Pitt.

 MobilePrint is an extension of the Pitt Printing service that makes it simple to print from smartphones and mobile devices.
 Send an email message with an attachment of the file that you want to print or enter the information that you want to print in the body of the email message.
-Students can send print jobs from any location to Pitt Print stations located in the computing labs, residence halls, and other high-traffic areas on campus.
+Students can send print jobs from any location to Pitt Print stations located in the Student Computing Labs, residence halls, and other high-traffic areas on campus.
 For more information, see the MobilePrint FAQ.

 Jobs can be sent to one of the following email addresses: